Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 This guidance is for England & Wales

-Food business operators (FBOs) can change the durability indication (best-before and best-before-end dates, not use-by dates) if necessary.
+Food business operators (FBO, which means any business involved in the manufacture or supply of food for human consumption, including retailers) can change the durability indication (best-before and best-before-end dates, not use-by dates) if necessary.
 They then become responsible for the accuracy of any changes that they make.
 This enables, amongst other things, FBOs to freeze a product if it is appropriate to do so.
 An FBO that freezes a product needs to indicate the new durability date and give the appropriate conditions of use and storage instructions.
-(An FBO is any business involved in the manufacture or supply of food for human consumption, and includes retailers.)

 Most prepacked foods must also carry a batch and/or lot number so a product can be traced if necessary.